-In addition, the BikeGuard contains a box with small parts (e.g. Wheelguard, reflectors, possibly pedals) as well as the Canyon torque wrench incl. bits, Canyon assembly paste and the bicycle manual Urban.
+In addition, the BikeGuard contains a box with small parts (e.g. threaded axles, reflectors, possibly pedals) as well as the Canyon torque wrench incl. bits.
+Canvon assembly paste and the bicycle manual Urban.

 The easiest and safest way to assemble the bike is when you use a workstand or ask someone to help you.